Bonitas Medical Aid Plans Offer Real Value for Money

 BonComprehensive is the most comprehensive of all the Bonitas Medical Aid plans.
 It has exclusive benefits that are also extensive and cater for all ages.
 This is definitely the medical scheme’s elite option.

-BonClassic is punted as the most generous option offered by the medical scheme, with superior benefits at an affordable rate that is less than the BonComprehensive plan’s cost.
-Both in-hospital and out-of-hospital costs are covered, together with a number of top-quality, superior benefits.
+BonClassic is the most generous Bonitas option with superior benefits at an affordable rate that is less than the BonComprehensive plan’s cost.
+The plan covers both in-hospital and out-of-hospital costs, together with a number of top-quality, superior benefits.

 The Standard Option is the best of the Bonitas Medical Aid plans for family cover.
 Rates are affordable, and members get both in- and out-of-hospital cover that is of a very high standard.
-Savings are included in the plan, and you can use these as you choose to.
+There is a savings too, and you can use these as you choose to.

-The Primary Option is an excellent choice from Bonitas Medical Aid plans for those who want to be sure they are covered for emergencies as well as for routine healthcare and regular check-ups.
+The Primary Option is an excellent choice from Bonitas Medical Aid plans for those who want to be sure they have cover for emergencies as well as for routine healthcare and regular check-ups.
 This option also provides cover for Prescribed Minimum Benefits( PMB) when required.
-The fourth and subsequent child in the family is covered free of charge.
+You have cover for the fourth and subsequent child in the family free of charge.

 BonSave is probably the most flexible of the Bonitas Medical Aid plans, giving members the ability to decide how the saving package should be used.
 It provides extensive hospital cover, and gives members the ability to customise their cover.
-Chronic cover for PMB is included in this plan.
+The plan includes chronic cover for PMBs.

-BonEssential is aimed at healthy families and people who generally only need emergency medical cover.
+BonEssential is for healthy families and people who generally only need emergency medical cover.
 It is another of the Bonitas Medical Aid plans that has PMB cover, and also offers good quality hospital cover.
-Like the Primary Option, the fourth and subsequent child in the family is covered free of charge.
+Like the Primary Option, the fourth and subsequent child in the family get cover free of charge.

 BonCap is regarded as the Bonitas Medical Aid plans’ entry-level product.
 It gives members access to hospitals and medical providers that belong to the Bonitas network, in this way making healthcare affordable for low-income people, including pensioners.
 Monthly fees are based on monthly income, so the less you earn, the less you pay for your medical aid plan.